ilijapet/the_witness_blockchain_base_IoT_data_protection_system/README.md

 =======

 TODO: make step by step guide on App usage
-TODO: add need for EMAIL_HOST_PASSWORD to load from .env + generating app password if using google
+TODO: add need for EMAIL_HOST_PASSWORD to load from .env + generating app password if using google + change email in django settings